KarpelesLab/usdpython/README.md

 usdzcreateassetlib is a script that generates a single-file asset library from multiple usdz assets.
 The result is a nested usdz file that contains the source usdz assets and references them in a variant set.
 This script does not depend on the USD library, which should make it easy to deploy on servers.

+## usdzaudioimport

+usdzaudioimport is a script to attach sound/audio files into existing a usdz file.
+With this tool users can create SpatialAudio nodes in usdz file and specify parameters for it.
+For more information, run:

+    usdzaudioimport -h